 Appraiser Liability 101 is my 4-hour online risk management course for real estate appraisers.
 It’s available 24/7 and consists of seven video presentations by me.
 Just watch, learn and take a short quiz after each video.
-My hosting of the course is approved for CE in California, Hawaii, Idaho, Montana, Oregon and Washington.
+My hosting of the course is approved for CE in California and Washington.
 Appraisers licensed in other states can take the course through Appraiser eLearning on their site.

 Appraiser Liability 101 covers current liability trends affecting appraisers and dispels common myths and misunderstandings.
 The course is focused primarily on appraisals and appraisal reviews for mortgage lending.
 Interesting real-world lawsuits and claims form the backdrop.

 These are the types of questions answered by the course: Who sues appraisers?
 What do they sue for?
 What are the most common errors that lead to lawsuits?
 How do the USPAP concepts of intended use and user relate to an appraiser’s potential liability?
 Based on recent case law, how can appraisers best protect themselves against unwarranted liability?
 What liability exposures exist for appraisal review work?
 Should I operate my firm as an LLC or corporation?